Kurripako language

-Curripako (Curripaco, Kurripako, Ipeka-Tapuia-Curripako) is an Arawakan language principally of Colombia and Venezuela.
+Kurripako (Curripaco, Curripako, Ipeka-Tapuia-Curripako) is an Arawakan language principally of Colombia and Venezuela.
 There are also a thousand speakers in Brazil.

-Curripako is quite close to Baniwa (Karu), and Aikhenvald (1999) considers them to be dialects.
+Kurripako forms a dialect continuum with Baniwa, and Aikhenvald (1999) considers them to be dialects.
 (Kaufman (1994) calls Baniwa–Curripako "Karu".)

-Various dialects of both Baniwa and Curripaco are called Tapuya.
-All are spoken by the Baniwa people.
+Dialects

+Dialects of Baniwa-Kurripako are distinguished by their affirmative 'yes' and negative 'no' forms.
+These are Aha-Khuri, Ehe-Khenim, Oho-Karo, and Oho-Ñame.

+Syntax

+Word order

+Kurripako is a verb–object–subject language.